Ronny Palumbo: Club career

 In the 2020–21 season he played for the Palau Broncos in the Elite 1 Championship.

 He joined London Broncos at the start of the 2022 season.

+Palumbo was announced as the Head Coach of the Blacktown Workers for the 2026 season.

 International career

-In 2019 Palumbo made his international début for Italy against Malta.
+In 2019, Palumbo made his international début for Italy against Malta.
 In 2022 he was named in the Italy squad for the 2021 Rugby League World Cup.

 In the final group match at the 2021 Rugby League World Cup, Palumbo scored Italy's only try in their 66-6 loss against Australia.